6 Tips To Help Your Subject Matter Expert Create Effective eLearning Content

 - Work together to create a successful eLearning strategy.

 Your Subject Matter Expert should be an integral part of your eLearning team.
-In fact, you should have them on hand when making any major decisions about the eLearning project, especially if it pertains to the eLearning content and online activities.
+In fact, you should have them on hand when making any major decisions about the eLearning project, especially if it pertains to the training courses and online activities.
 Keep in mind that the Subject Matter Expert can offer you a wealth of information about the topic, which can then pass onto your audience.
 However, if you don’t work together to develop a winning eLearning strategy, then you are missing out on a big opportunity.
 Your Subject Matter Expert should also know as much as possible about your online learners, such as their background, as well as what they need to take away from the eLearning experience.

 - Focus on how learners can use the information to achieve eLearning goals.